Schroeder-Group/3_Imputation-Workshop/README.md

 ```
 Specify the path using the flag ```--snakefile``` if the file is not located in your working directory.
 I usually have all my snakefiles in a separate directory named  ```rules```.
 This applied as well to the config.yaml file ```--configfile```.
 The location can be indicated in the Snakefiles.

+## Output files
+- Merged VCF files with mputed and phased genotypes
+- Summary statistics containing genotype probabilities (GP) and read depth for further filtering
+- Optional: conversion of merged VCF files to PLINK format

+The VCF file contains a variant-level ```INFO``` score (imputation info quality score) which is calculated from sample GP values, and specific for the sample set included in the VCF.
+If samples are removed afterwards, it is recommeneded to recalculate the INFO value for the new set.

 You can find slides with basic information on how the workflow works in ```imputation_slides.pptx```

 ## Snakemake: text-based workflow system using python interpreter